xiv3r/bypass-anti-tethering/README.md

 - Openwrt iptables `NAT`  doesn't work properly on version 1.8.7.
 - Applicable only for openwrt router, linux and rooted phones.
 - Take note that the `wlan0` is your `ISP` and the destination is `eth0`.
+- Check your interfaces before proceeding to auto install otherwise if doesn't match you need to manually edit wlan0 and eth0 to your current interface where the traffic goes on.
+-

 # IPTables and IP6Tables to Bypass Anti-Tethering Restriction